• Skip to primary navigation

 To decorate these triple luxury chocolate barks, I used frozen dried raspberries (the pink bits in the picture).

-These three-colored chocolate bites can be decorated with dried fruit (dried apricots, cranberries, raisins, sultanas, freeze dried strawberries, raspberries and more), candied fruit (orange skins), and/or chopped nuts (hazelnuts, walnuts, almonds etc).
+These three-colored chocolate bites can be decorated with dried fruit (dried apricots, cranberries, raisins, sultanas, freeze-dried strawberries, raspberries and more), candied fruit (orange skins), and/or chopped nuts (hazelnuts, walnuts, almonds etc).

-Simply chop the dried fruit or nuts into smaller pieces and sprinkle over the hot chocolate.
+Simply chop the dried fruit or nuts into smaller pieces and sprinkle them over the hot chocolate.
 Create various ornaments (ie. heart or star shape) or make an 'abstract art' out of it.

 Feel free to be creative and make a bar of chocolate that your loved one(s) will go crazy for!